sematext/docs/docs/logs/faq.md

 **What happens if I try to send data with @timestamp older than my retention time?**

 You can send old logs.
-However, keep in mind your Logsene app's retention settings.
+However, keep in mind your logging app's retention settings.
 For example, if your retention is set to 7 days and you send logs that are 10 days old (i.e. they contain a timestamp from 10 days ago), they will get accepted and processed, but will get removed